pnkraemer/million-dimension-prob-ode-solver-experiments/README.md

 pip install -e .
 ```

-`./experiments/` contains the scripts to run the experiments and create the corresponding figure.
+`./experiments/` contains the scripts to run the experiments and create the corresponding figures.
 They can be run directly from the root directory.
 For example, to fully reproduce figure 0, run
 ```